omercankoc/mvvm-architecture-uikit/README.md

-# Model View ViewModel architecture and UIKit
+# Model View ViewModel Architecture and UIKit

 ### What is MVVM?
 MVVM is a design pattern we use to separate layers from each other and manage relationships between these layers.
 MVVM consists of three basic structures: Model, View, and ViewModel.